p314dO/Smtp-User-Enum/README.md

 ## Contributions

 Contributions are welcome!
 If you have any ideas to improve this tool or have found any bugs, feel free to open an issue or send a pull request.

+## Inspiration

+This script was inspired by the SMTP module of Footprinting on HackTheBox, which highlights techniques for enumerating users on an SMTP server.